James Joyce (Ohio politician): Early life and education

 Born in Cumberland, Ohio, Joyce attended public schools.
 He taught school in Cumberland and Pleasant City, Ohio, and also studied law.

 He entered the Cincinnati Law School in 1891 and was graduated in 1892.

 He was admitted to the bar at Columbus, Ohio, on March 3, 1892.

 Career

 He served as the superintendent of the Senecaville (Ohio) High School 1893-1895.
 He began the active practice of law in Cambridge, Ohio, in 1895.

 He served as member of the Ohio House of Representatives 1896-1900.
 He served as delegate to the 1904 Republican National Convention.

+Politics

 Joyce was elected as a Republican to the Sixty-first Congress (March 4, 1909 - March 3, 1911).

 He was an unsuccessful candidate for reelection in 1910 to the Sixty-second Congress.

 He resumed the practice of law in Cambridge, Ohio.

 He was an unsuccessful candidate for election as associate justice of the Ohio Supreme Court in 1916.